 All data that you enter will be stored in a secure manner and may be retained by IBD Partners and the Crohn’s & Colitis Foundation indefinitely, even after you terminate your account.
 No personal information will be released to an outside party or disclosed publicly; however, de-identified health data may be used for research purposes.
 This includes studies that may be funded by non-profit or for-profit entities.

 The Crohn’s & Colitis Foundation may contact you for purposes related to its programs and activities such as educational, fundraising, and research opportunities.
-You can opt out of receiving these emails at any time by unsubscribing to the Crohn’s & Colitis Foundation mailing list.
+You can opt out of receiving these emails at any time by unsubscribing from the Crohn’s & Colitis Foundation mailing list.

 Here's what we'll do:

+Your privacy matters to us.
 We will work diligently to protect the health data we collect from you during this study.
 Neither the Crohn’s & Colitis Foundation nor the IBD Partners research team will ever release your contact information to anyone at any time without your permission.
 Identifiers, such as your name and address, will not be used in research and will be maintained securely.
 Any research study associated with new data collection must first undergo review and approval by a project selection committee of expert scientists and IBD patients.
-Counts of patients who meet certain criteria, are sometimes needed to assist in planning studies.
+Counts of patients who meet certain criteria are sometimes needed to assist in planning studies.
 At times we will make this aggregate count data available to qualified researchers prior to committee review.

-We will not sell your data to drug companies for market research.
+We will never sell your data to drug companies for market research.
 Qualified researchers will be able to explore the data in IBD Partners and IBD Plexus for insights into the causes of and potential treatments for IBD.
 These qualified researchers come from academic, government, non-profit, and for-profit organizations (including pharmaceutical companies) that in some instances contribute funds to the Foundation to support its mission.

 You will be able to view the names of IBD Partners researchers who have been granted access to your de-identified data along with a description of the particular research study on the network website.
 We will also notify you about research findings published in abstracts and scientific papers that used IBD Partners data.